-TESE 825, Curriculum Design and Development for Gifted/Talented Education3 hours TESE 826, Program Design for Gifted/Talented Education3 hours Electives Gifted - THESIS (24 hours) Take the following: TE 896, Thesis TESE 816C, Practicum in Gifted/Talented Education3 hours TESE 822P, The Psychology and Education of Gifted and Talented Learners TESE 823P, Guiding the Social and Emotional Development of Gifted/Talented Learners3 hours TESE 824, Identification, Assessment, and Evaluation for Gifted/Talented Education for Gifted/Talented Education 2.
-Advanced Practitioner (24 hours) This program is for students who possess a teaching certificate with an endorsement in Special Education. a.
-Special Education Core (18 hours required) Take the following: TESE 834, Characteristics and Identification of Behavior and Learning Disabilities3 hours TESE 835, Applications of Assistive Technology Across Environments (Prereq: TE 805P) TESE 840, Bilingual Special Education Take 3 hours from: TESE 816D, Practicum in Special Education3 hours (Practicum will concentrate in the area of emphasis chosen for electives.) b.
-Electives (6 hours required) Students must complete six hours of electives from any of courses listed below.
-Additional endorsement is available in mild/moderate 7-12.
+TESE 825, Curriculum Design and Development

+for Gifted/Talented Education

+TESE 826, Program Design for Gifted/Talented Education3 hours Electives3 hours

+Electives

+OR

+Gifted - THESIS (24 hours)

+Take the following: TE 896, Thesis6 hours

+Students always have the option of completing

+a thesis.
+Students will register for TE 896 for

+six hours based on the recommendation of their advisor.
+These six hours will be in lieu of the

+elective and CSP 800.

+TESE 816C, Practicum in Gifted/Talented Education3 hours

+TESE 822P, The Psychology and Education

+of Gifted and Talented Learners3 hours

+TESE 823P, Guiding the Social and Emotional

+Development of Gifted/Talented Learners3 hours TESE 824, Identification, Assessment, and Evaluation

+for Gifted/Talented Education3 hours

+TESE 825, Curriculum Design and Development

+for Gifted/Talented Education

+TESE 826, Program Design for Gifted/Talented Education3 hours

+2. Advanced Practitioner (24 hours)

+This program is for students who possess a teaching certificate

+with an endorsement in Special Education.

+a.
+Special Education Core (18 hours required)

+Take the following:

+TESE 834, Characteristics and Identification

+of Behavior and Learning Disabilities3 hours

+TESE 835, Applications of Assistive Technology

+Across Environments

+TESE 840, Bilingual Special Education3 hours

+TESE 863, Research Based Instructional Strategies

+for Students with Disabilities3 hours

+TESE 867, Applied and Functional Behavior Analysis3 hours

+Take 3 hours from:

+TESE 816D, Practicum in Special Education3 hours

+(Practicum will concentrate in the area of emphasis chosen for electives.)

+,

+b.
+Electives (6 hours required)

+Students must complete six hours of electives from any of courses listed below.
+Additional endorsement is available in mild/moderate

+7-12.
 Additional courses may be required for endorsement.

 Students seeking endorsement need to speak to an advisor.

-Take 6 hours from: CDIS 840P, Augmentative/Alternative Communication3 hours CSP 905, Behavioral Problem Solving Assessment3 hours PSY 865P, Psychopharmacology TE 848, Assessment and Remediation in Elementary School Mathematics in Elementary School Language Arts3 hours TE 882, Teacher Development Training in Instructional Technology (Research-based course in area of endorsement.)
-TESE 875P, Curriculum Content for Secondary Students with Disabilities3 hours TESE 876P, Transitional Issues for Individuals with Disabilities3 hours TESE 879P, Developing Social and Personal Skills in Individuals with Disabilities
+Take 6 hours from:

+CDIS 840P, Augmentative/Alternative Communication3 hours

+CSP 905, Behavioral Problem Solving Assessment3 hours

+PSY 865P, Psychopharmacology3 hours

+TE 846, Diagnosis/Correction of Reading Difficulties3 hours

+TE 848, Assessment and Remediation in Elementary School Mathematics

+TE 853C, Improvement of Instruction

+in Elementary School Language Arts3 hours

+TE 882, Teacher Development Training

+in Instructional Technology3 hours

+TE 898, Independent Study

+(Research-based course in area of endorsement.)
+TESE 875P, Curriculum Content for Secondary

+Students with Disabilities3 hours

+TESE 876P, Transitional Issues

+for Individuals with Disabilities3 hours

+TESE 879P, Developing Social and Personal

+Skills in Individuals with Disabilities3 hours

-GRADUATE
+GRADUATE Teacher Education